ekumanov/cybrid/README.md

 If you would like to discuss this project, there's a discussion thread on the [PianoClack Forum](https://pianoclack.com/forum/d/107-cybrid-a-diy-midi-controller-with-grand-piano-action)

-Update: There's now a great project by Jay Kominek who is a software developer with a background in embedded development and electronics.
+There's a great project by Jay Kominek who is a software developer with a background in embedded development and electronics.
 His project is inspired by Cybrid but is apparently better designed from the ground
 up: [https://github.com/jkominek/piano-conversion/](https://github.com/jkominek/piano-conversion/)